PharosVPN — Platform Design

 4. Trust model & PKI

-A single in-repo root CA, generated on helm’s first run, stored in helm’s
+A single in-repo root CA, generated on coxswain’s first run, stored in coxswain’s

 SQLite, never copied off the controller.
 Two intermediates under it: